 Healy Consultants Group PLC guarantees Mauritius company bank account approval.
 Our fees for different banking services include:

-Mauritius banking task Our Client travels US$ Mauritius bank account for a foreign company No 4,950 Mauritius bank account for a Mauritius company No 4,950 Mauritius personal bank account No 2,950
+Mauritius banking task Our Client travels US$ Mauritius bank account bundled with company incorporation No 4,950 Mauritius bank account for a foreign company No 5,950 Mauritius bank account for a Mauritian company No 5,950 Mauritius bank account for high-risk company No 7,950 Mauritius personal bank account No 4,000